The attribution crisis: AI cites everyone except the source

 The case for auditing your publication’s AI visibility now

 The publishing industry is at a critical inflection point.
-Gartner’s 2024 forecast that traditional search volume will drop 25% by 2026 due to AI is no longer a projection — it’s playing out in real time.
+Gartner’s 2024 forecast that traditional search volume will drop 25% by 2026 due to AI is no longer a projection — it is playing out in real time.
 Publishers who depend on search-driven traffic for advertising revenue are watching their primary discovery channel erode.

 The economic stakes are enormous.
 The global digital news advertising market was valued at approximately $58 billion in 2024 (PwC Global Entertainment & Media Outlook, 2024).
 Subscription revenue for digital news reached approximately $3.2 billion in the US alone (Digital Content Next, 2024).
 Every percentage point of audience lost to AI-mediated discovery represents hundreds of millions in industry-wide revenue.